hellowhirl/my-bootcamp-learning/react_notes.md

 ### useEffect hook

 - problem with class lifecycle methods is that we have to go back and forth between components to see what is going on

+- with useEffect hook we can encapsulate all the logic around a certain piece of functinality in a single place

+  - this gives us extra benefit: we can extract this logic, put it in its own module, and use it across different compomenets